Monash-FIT3170/BaLance-Team-Forming-Dashboard/README.md

 Major values must match the backend and frontend versions to guarantee compatibility.
 Minor and patch values do not need to match between the frontend and backend versions for compatibility.

-## Deploying the Application
-Currently we do not have a production version of the application.
-The team planned to publish to AWS and host from there.
-There is a cicd pipeline currently in place using github acitons.
-This runs tests on any pull request to main and then deploys once the request has been approaved.
-We have just set this up using Github pages as an example but if the project is continued an alternative like AWS should be set up and used.

 ### Backend
 The version is 1.0.0 as of 20/10/2023, the first initial release of the backend application.